|

 So it was a big work for the graphical designers at Coleco to redesign it

-all from scratch, and there was no time for a break.
+all from scratch, and there was no time for a Coleco employer to take a break

-They released a lot of games, so they decided to outsource some of them to
+Coleco released a lot of games, so they decided in 1983 to outsource some of them to

 other companies.